nicknettleton/nicknettleton.github.io/src/content/bio.md

 - I have led the end-to-end modernization of numerous legacy industry technology and data platforms, successfully migrating them to modern cloud architectures with modern, agile, user-centred design and development governance processes.

-## Leadership, Governance & Turnaround

-### Data Governance

-- I have led the architecture and risk assessment for projects such as a UKRI-funded MedTech project designed to hold special category clinical and genetic data in partnership with major NHS and academic institutions.
-This involved ensuring compliance, security, and establishing trusted co-design partnerships with patients, clinicians and subject-matter specialists such as the RNIB.

 ### C-Suite Influence & Programme Rescue

 - Complex technology programmes and legacy platforms frequently get stuck.
 I have long experience of addressing these challenges, turning failing platforms into industry leaders through collaboration, governance and streamlining.